nodejs/build/doc/meetings/build-wg-meeting-2017-10-12.md

 ### https://github.com/nodejs/build/pull/912

 - Refael, one sentence which providers provide is ok.
-- Take back to Github and if not resolved discuss next meeting.
+- Take back to GitHub and if not resolved discuss next meeting.

 ## Questions